abstools/easyinterface/INSTALL.md

 EasyInterface consists of

- * an applications server where you install and configure your applications; and
+ * An applications server (PHP scripts on top of a Web server) where you install and configure your applications; and
- * several clients (web, eclipse, etc.) that provide access to the applications installed on the server.
+ * Several clients (web, eclipse, etc.) that provide access to the applications installed on the server.

-Next we explain how to install the EasyInterface server and how to use the different clients.
-Note that the server comes with several simple applications installed, for the purpose of demonstrating various features.
-To integrate your own application refer to the user manual [docs/manual.pdf](file://docs/manual.pdf).
+In what follows we explain how to install the EasyInterface server and comment on how to use the different clients.
+After installing the server it is recommended to read Chapter 2 of the user manual [docs/manual.pdf](file://docs/manual.pdf) which explains how to use the demo applications that come with EasyInterface through the web-client, and, moreover, develops and integrate a simple application to experiment with various features, etc.

+## Downloading EasyInterface

-In what follows we assume that you have already downloaded EasyInterface into a directory called `easyinterface`, and that files inside this directory have read and execute permissions to `others` which can be done, for example, in Unix based systems by executing:
+In what follows we assume that you have already [downloaded](http://github.com/abstools/easyinterface) EasyInterface into a directory called `easyinterface`, and that all files inside this directory have read and execute permissions to `others` which can be done, for example, in Unix based systems by executing:

 	> chmod -R 755 easyinterface

+The purpose of this is to make these files visible to the `Apache Web Server` on which the EasyInterface serve is running.
+This is (most likley) not required if you're using Microsoft Windows.

-## Installing the EasyInterface Server
+## Installing EasyInterface Server

 The installation consists in installing an `Apache Web Server` (with `PHP` enabled) and then configuring it to recognize the EasyInterface directory.
 If you already have Apache installed and the `easyinterface` directory is placed in a visible directory then no further configuration is required, simply visit the corresponding address (e.g., if it is placed in the `public_html` directory, visit [http://localhost/~user/easyinterface](http://localhost/~user/easyinterface)).
 Otherwise follow the steps below depending on the operating system you are using, `Linux`, `OS X` or `Windows`.

+**IMPORTANT**: once you finish installing the server, you should refer to [server/config/README.md](server/config/README.md) for further information on configuring the server.

 ### Linux

 Installing Apache depends on the Linux distribution you are using, for example, if you are using Ubuntu you can install it by executing the following in a shell:

     > sudo apt-get update
     > sudo apt-get install apache2
     > sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt
     > sudo service apache2 start

 Once installed test that it works correctly by visiting [http://localhost](http://localhost) and test that PHP works correctly by visiting [http://localhost/info.php](http://localhost/info.php) (this address might be different from one distribution to another).
-Next, to make the `easyinterface` visible, edit `/etc/apache2/mods-enabled/alias.conf` and add the following lines:
+Next, to make the `easyinterface` directory visible, edit `/etc/apache2/mods-enabled/alias.conf` and add the following lines:

 	  Alias /ei "/path-to/easyinterface"